-Weighing agents, such as brominated vegetable oil (BVO), areoften diagnosed for limiting the effects of density differences between dispersive oil droplets and the aqueous phase to improve colloidal stability.
+Weighing agents, such as brominated vegetable oil (BVO), is often diagnosed for limiting the effects of density differences between dispersive oil droplets and the aqueous phase to improve colloidal stability.
 However, BVO and other conventional weighing agents are considered unhealthy.
 Stability testing of beverages is increasingly concerned with the novel ingredients used to replace the likes of BVO.

 Creaming is a highly complex instability mechanic that is affected by various material properties and mechanical influences.
-It is a key phenomenon underlying the shelf-life of different milk products; the rate and severity of which will vary depending on fat content, homogeneity of fat globules in the aqueous phase, the presence of extra minerals like calcium (Ca) or additional additives like bacteria and proteins.
+It is a key phenomenon underlying the shelf-life of different milk products; the rate and severity of which will vary depending on fat content, homogeneity of fat globules in the aqueous phase, the presence of extra minerals like calcium (Ca), or additional additives like bacteria and proteins.
 Distinct products may also make dispersion stability testing more difficult.
-Fat- and sugar-free dairy products may exhibit vastly different instability kinetics or mechanics to typical products.
+Fat- and sugar-free dairy products may exhibit vastly different instability kinetics or mechanics than typical products.

 Creaming will subsequently occur at different rates in the same conditions for homogenized and non-homogenized milk products, with the faster formation of thicker creaming layers associated with both full-fat and semi-skimmed non-homogenized milk.

 Dairy products are characterized by such complex instability phenomena.
-Yogurt is formed via milk protein gelation, a form of flocculation that is characterized by several distinct kinetic regions (coagulation, bacteria growth, formation of jellified network).
+Yogurt is formed via milk protein gelation, a form of flocculation that is characterized by several distinct kinetic regions (coagulation, bacteria growth, and formation of jellified network).

 The dairy industry has historically avoided the issue of colloidal instability by dehydrating milk products into a powder that can be rehydrated on request.
-This is ideal, as powder is cost-efficient and space-saving, contributing to green initiatives.
+This is ideal, as the powder is cost-efficient and space-saving, contributing to green initiatives.
 However, dehydration introduces a raft of additional challenges from a stability perspective.
 It is important to assess the properties of the reconstituted product to determine its similarity to the native form.
-Variations in global stability of rehydrated milk powders could suggest a comparatively poor-quality product or sub-optimal rehydration processes.
+Variations in the global stability of rehydrated milk powders could suggest a comparatively poor-quality product or sub-optimal rehydration processes.

-Food powder stability is often characterized by its dissolution kinetics, which are determined by parameters such as wettability, sinkability, and dispersibility.
+Food powder stability is often characterized by its dissolution kinetics, which is determined by parameters such as wettability, sinkability, and dispersibility.
 Assessing the dry powder quality for reconstitution in liquids may require a thorough understanding of how well a powder layer penetrates water volume (wettability), how quickly it can overcome liquid surface tension to sink into the fluid (sinkability), and the rate at which a sediment layer dissolves in the fluid (dispersibility).

 Market challenges also represent significant obstacles to food and beverage stability, as the availability and cost of essential ingredients can dramatically affect returns on investment (ROIs) from end products.
 The availability of emulsifying proteins is a particular challenge, as these essential raw materials are subject to substantial market volatility and availability fluctuations.

 At Formulaction, we specialize in formulation stability testing, with a suite of advanced instrumentation designed with the complexities of food and beverage markets in mind.
-Our Turbiscan® series of instruments boasts accelerated analysis times of up to 200x that of visual testing, with reliable detection and quantification of any destabilization mechanic.
+Our Turbiscan series of instruments boasts accelerated analysis times of up to 200x that of visual testing, with reliable detection and quantification of any destabilization mechanic.
 There is no need for dilution as with alternative testing techniques, enabling accurate forecasting of the native product’s shelf life.

 If you have any questions about stability testing with our Turbiscan products, please do not hesitate to contact a member of the team directly.